 Creating an MVP version of the Marketplace definitely takes less time than building a full-fledged app.
-Despite this, when MVP is launched, you will have to dedicate some extra time to gather feedback, analyze them and think about your next steps.
+But when MVP is launched, you will have to dedicate some extra time to gather feedback, analyze it and think over your next steps.

 - Establishing core features can be challenging